gravitasse/ai-private-cloud-showcase/README.md

 # AI Private Cloud — Terraform + Ansible + Kubernetes

-This repository defines a modular private AI inference and training cluster that starts small (3 nodes) and can scale linearly.
-It provisions compute with Terraform and configures Kubernetes + GPU operators with Ansible.
-All automation can be run from macOS, but it targets Linux (Ubuntu) nodes.
+This repository implements a modular private AI inference and training cluster that can start as small as three nodes and scale linearly.
+It is aimed at lab/presales environments where you want to prove GPU-accelerated workloads on Kubernetes, but still keep everything infrastructure-as-code.

+Terraform provisions the compute (OpenStack, XCP-ng, or other), and Ansible configures Kubernetes, GPU operators, and platform services.
+All automation is runnable from macOS but targets Ubuntu nodes.

 ## Features